 Was the Second Amendment Ratified to Preserve Slavery?

 Some claim the Second Amendment, like the Three-Fifths Compromise, was ratified to preserve slavery.
 This is only partially true.
-Both Amendments were “about slavery,” but neither were ONLY about slavery, we explain this stance below.
+Both Amendments were “about slavery,” but neither was ONLY about slavery.
+We explain this stance below.